dvlab-research/3DSSD/README.md

 ### Performance and Model Zoo

-The results reported in paper are trained *4 NVIDIA Tesla V100 (32G) GPUs* with batch-size 4 for each.
+The results reported in paper are trained on *4 NVIDIA Tesla V100 (32G) GPUs* with batch-size 4 for each.
 The training GPU memory requirement is close to 26G.
 For less GPU memory cost and faster training process, two extra tiny versions of 3DSSD are provided.
 Some pretrained models are provided here as well as their performance on KITTI validation set.

 <table>
     <thead>